Doctor of Education EdD

 This strand comprises two modules: Creativity in Practice PR8007 and Cultural Practices PR8008.
 These modules do not have to be studied in sequence.

-The folowing modules in the research strand, Thesis in Context [PR8001] and Research Methodologies [PR8005], are designated modules for the EdD award.
+The following modules in the research strand, Thesis in Context [PR8001] and Research Methodologies [PR8005], are designated modules for the EdD award.

 Students have up to seven years to complete the EdD qualification.